lehgtrung/paper-reading-list/README.md

 2. **Self-Supervised Generalisation with Meta Auxiliary Learning**, [paper](https://arxiv.org/pdf/1901.08933.pdf)

-   Auxiliary tasks are supposed to improve primary task.
-This paper constructs a label generation network which generates labels for an auxiliary task.
-The label-generation network is then updated by encouraging auxiliary labels to be chosen such that, if the multi-task network were to be trained using these auxiliary labels, the performance of the primary task would be maximised on this same training data.
+   Auxiliary tasks are supposed to improve primary task but need expert design.
+This paper constructs a label generation network which automatically generates labels for an auxiliary task.
+The label generation network is then updated by encouraging auxiliary labels to be chosen such that, if the multi-task network were to be trained using these auxiliary labels, the performance of the primary task would be maximised on this same training data.

 ### Knowledge graph and knowledge base QA
 1. **Knowledge Graph Reasoning with Relational Digraph**, WWW 2022, [paper](https://arxiv.org/pdf/2108.06040.pdf)